aristanetworks/vane/docs/test_case_style_guide/test_case_setup.md

     contains the filter and criteria key, value pairs for each test case.
     The filter is executed against the duts_objs to create a subset of DUTs.

-    The dut_parameters data structure returns parameters for all test keys.
+    The dut_parameters data structure has parameters for all test keys.
     The data structure is a dictionary and organized by test case name.
     Each test case name contains the subset of duts and a list dut names.
     Below shows the data structure: